 Contact Phil Cykon, Program Director

-If you are interested in becoming a police officer in Vermont, during your Senior Year you can take the Vermont Police Academy class, CRJ-495.
-This class has been developed in cooperation with the Vermont Criminal Justice Training Council (VCJTC), which is the state agency responsible for certifying individuals to be police officers in the State of Vermont.
-The class entails attending the Vermont Police Academy, which is a 15-week training program established by the VCJTC to certify police officers.
+If you are interested in becoming a police officer in Vermont, you can take the Vermont Police Academy class, CRJ-495, during your senior year.
+This class has been developed in cooperation with the Vermont Criminal Justice Training Council (VCJTC), the state agency responsible for certifying individuals to be police officers in the state of Vermont.
+The class entails attending the Vermont Police Academy, a 15-week training program established by the VCJTC to certify police officers.

 In order to attend the Academy, a Champlain student must:

 If you are accepted into and successfully complete the Academy, you'll earn 15 Champlain credits and receive your certification as a full-time police officer in Vermont.
 In addition, once you are a certified police officer in Vermont and want to move to another state, depending on that state's requirements, you may be eligible for reciprocity with that state and have parts of that state's certification examination waived.

 For further information regarding the VCJTC and the Vermont Police Academy Certification and Training Program, go to: http://vcjtc.vermont.gov/training or contact Phil Cykon, Champlain College Criminal Justice Program Director, firstname.lastname@example.org, 802-865-5595.